MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/add-a-server-to-a-sharepoint-server-2016-farm.md

 9. On the **Specify Server Role** page, choose the appropriate role, and then click **Next**.

 > [!NOTE]
 > The concept of server roles has changed for SharePoint Server 2016.
-You can't add a server to a farm if the farm currently contains a server assigned to the "Single Server Farm" role. > For additional information about MinRole, see [Overview of MinRole Server Roles in SharePoint Servers 2016 and 2019](overview-of-minrole-server-roles-in-sharepoint-server-2016.md).
+You can't add a server to a farm if the farm currently contains a server assigned to the "Single Server Farm" role. > For additional information about MinRole, see [Overview of MinRole Server Roles in SharePoint Servers 2016 and 2019 Public Preview](overview-of-minrole-server-roles-in-sharepoint-server.md).

 10. On the **Completing the SharePoint Products Configuration Wizard** page, click **Next**.